steveyoon77/steveyoon77.github.io/book_4g_lte_advanced_pro_and_the_road_to_5g.md

 - SIB18과 SIB19는 단말 간 직접 통신을 위한 sidelink에 관련된 정보를 담고 있다.
 - SIB20은 단일 셀 point-to-multipoint에 관련된 정보를 담고 있다.

-Main parts of system information included in different system information blocks (SIBs) are transmitted using DL-SCH.
-The presence or absence of system information on the DL-SCH in the subframe is known by transmission of a corresponding PDCCH indicated by a special SI-RNTI (System Information RNTI).
-Like the PDCCH providing scheduling assignment for general DL-SCH transmission, this PDCCH also informs the transmission format and physical resources (resource blocks) used for system information transmission.

-- SIB1 mainly includes information related to whether the UE can use the corresponding cell.
-This includes information of the operator(s) of the cell, and if there are restrictions on some users accessing the cell, such information and the like.
-In the case of TDD, SIB1 includes information on allocation of subframes for Down-link/Up-link and setting of special subframes.
-Finally, SIB1 has information about scheduling in the time domain of the remaining SIBs.
-- SIB2 includes information necessary for the terminal to access the cell.
-This includes information on up-link cell bandwidth, random access parameters, parameters related to up-link power control, and the like.
-- SIB3 mainly contains information related to cell-reselection.
-- SIB4-SIB8 contains information mainly related to neighboring cells, such as neighboring cells on the same carrier, neighboring cells on different broadcasts, and non-LTE cells such as WCDMA/HSPA, GSM and CDMA2000 cells. do.
-- SIB9 contains the name of the home eNodeB.
-- SIB10-12 contains public warning messages, for example earthquake warnings.
-- SIB13 contains information necessary for MBMS reception.
-- SIB14 is used to support the improved access restriction, and controls the access of the UE to the cell.
-- SIB15 contains information necessary for MBMS reception of adjacent carrier frequencies.
-- SIB16 contains information related to GPS time and UTC (Coordinated Universal Time).
-- SIB17 contains information on interworking between LTE and WLAN.
-- SIB18 and SIB19 contain information related to sidelink for direct communication between terminals.
-- SIB20 contains information related to single-cell point-to-multipoint.

 ### Random Access
 LTE에서 랜덤 엑세스는 다음과 같은 몇 가지 목적으로 사용된다.
 - 초기 접속으로서 무선 링크를 형성하려는 목적(RRC_IDLE에서 RRC_CONNECTED로 이동.)